Policy and strategy

 In response to a senate inquiry into stillbirth, we developed a National stillbirth action and implementation plan.
 The main goal is to reduce stillbirth rates in Australia by 20% or more by 2025.

-As part of implementing the plan we are funding a wide range of stillbirth initiatives, some of which improve processes for nurses and midwives.
+As part of the plan we are funding a wide range of stillbirth initiatives, some of which improve processes for nurses and midwives.

 Medicare Benefits Schedule (MBS) review